Lifestyle and Lifespan

 The jungle nymph is also known as the giant thorny phasmid.
 It belongs in the family Phasmatidae, which is in the order Phasmatodea.
 The phasmid order, with more than 2,500 stick and leaf insect species, includes Palopus titan.
 At more than 1-foot (30.3 cm) long, Palopus titan is the largest known insect living today.
 Mantids, grasshoppers and cockroaches are closely related to the phasmids, and were previously classified in the same order.

 This species is large in size and has great camouflage.
 The large size and sharp exoskeleton allows them to defend themselves against predators.
 Females are able to blend into tree leaves and the males have the striking resemblance to twigs and bark.

 Mainly found in Peninsular Malaysia, but also reported in Singapore, Sumatra, Sarawak, and Thailand.

-Herbivorous.
-Leaves from large-leafed trees.
+Guava leaves and other large-leafed tropical trees and plants.
 Will eat mainly blackberry leaves here, but can also eat rose, oak and English ivy leaves.